Is Queensland Typical Of The Nation?

 Remember here that Queensland starts off behind the eight ball because its TAB – Tatts – has only small and uncompetitive pools which therefore do little to attract keen punters.
 A national TAB pool would fix that but, again, those same Ministers have failed to address that challenge (and it is something only Ministers could do).

 Which leaves us with future track funding in Queensland largely dependent on government handouts.
-Unfortunately, it has a poor record there (viz the still-unsighted $10 million promised after it shut down the to make way for a hospital expansion).
+Unfortunately, it has a poor record there (viz the still-unsighted $10 million promised after it shut down the Gold Coast club to make way for a hospital expansion).
 The state is desperately short of cash anyway – already, important programs have been sidelined and public servants made redundant.
 The upcoming Commonwealth Games have to be financed, too.

 The Queensland saga is a lesson for all in how not to run a business, or even to consider racing as a business, which few do.
-More and more, the evidence shows it is quite impossible in this day and age for a group of mates with comparable but sometimes differing allegiances to sit around a table and manage a complex, fast-moving industry.
+More and more, the evidence shows it is quite impossible in this day and age for a of mates with comparable but sometimes differing allegiances to sit around a table and manage a complex, fast-moving industry.
 Yet that is what we have at club level and more or less at state level.
 The disastrous NCA Gardens case in NSW is further evidence of systemic failure (it booked a $3 million loss last year and suffered some hefty ”misappropriations”).

 The current subservience to four-legged poker machines is not even doing the TABs much good.
 The big profits are now going to overseas-owned betting corporations.
 The jam-packed TAB programs have destroyed much of the magic that once prevailed.
 Any old dog will do.
 Multiple SKY (and TVN) channels often confuse.
 Gamblers now have little idea what they are betting on, or where it is happening.
 National leadership is non-existent.
-It adds up to an industry badly in need of major reform.
+It adds up to an industry badly in need of major .

 Black Caviar and Miata will stretch only so far and no more.
 And, for greyhounds in particular, it’s a cultural problem that has to be fixed.
 Too many people don’t know greyhounds and don’t understand greyhound racing.
 That’s something that good businessmen would recognise very quickly.
 But where are they?